prabhdeep101/amazon-clone/README.md

 Prabhdeep's first project.
 Used the freshly learnt concepts of HTML and CSS.
-It's the first of many.